avivace/ror2-server/README.md

 - `R2_QUERY_PORT`, the listen port for the Steamworks connection, needed to list the server in the game browser on a alternate port, you need to add -p port:port/udp to your Docker command;
 - `R2_SV_PORT`, the listen port for the game server, needed to list the server in the game browser on a alternate port, you also need to add -`p port:port/udp` to your Docker command;

-You shouldn't need to change `R2_QUERY_PORT` and `R2_SV_PORT` if you are not planning on host more server instances on the same machine/IP.
+You shouldn't need to change `R2_QUERY_PORT` and `R2_SV_PORT` if you are not planning on hosting more server instances on the same machine/IP.

 Append one or more `-e VARIABLENAME=VALUE` to your Docker command to set environment variables.